-Today we consider the Church Council as a channel of mission.
+Today we consider your Church Council as a channel of mission.

-Today is not concerned with many day-to-day aspects of PCC work: chairing meetings, the role of the Secretary, handling conflict, Standing Committee, structuring agendas, etc. Instead we address the one issue: what fundamentally needs to change about a Council if it is to serve a mission-shaped church?
+Today is not concerned with many day-to-day aspects of PCC work: chairing meetings, the role of the Secretary, handling conflict, Standing Committee, structuring agendas, etc. Instead we address the one issue: what fundamentally needs to change about a Council, your Council, if it is to serve a mission-shaped church?
+Or, how can our PCC follow Jesus in every way?

-This will be a cut-down version of an event I usually run for a church's PCC or a deanery on an awayday or other special occasion.
-The material is divided into three sessions of input (and small-group discussion) plus time at the end for planning for subsequent action.
+Our time together is divided into three sessions of input (and small-group discussion) plus time at the end for planning for subsequent action.

-The need for a clear purpose

-The need for a big agenda

-Church not club

-3 The need for an effective team People not meetings
+1 The need for a clear purpose Role not fudge 2 The need for a big agenda Church not club З The need for an effective team People not meetings and we conclude with a session to decide how to take all this forwards